sirigere/devjots/_posts/2020-02-17-Productivity Boosters.md

 identifier: ProductivityBoosters
 title: Productivity Boosters
 ---
 Documenting some of tips/tricks that I use regularly while working on web projects.
-These tricks same time while having them in your tool belt always helps.
+These tricks save you time when needed.
+Having them in your tool belt always helps.

 <div class="card">
     <div class="card-header bg-dark text-white">Serve static content from local folder</div>